Hi Yoshi! Can you tell us a little bit about yourself?

 What are you passionate about?

-You are Japanese, currently living/working in Sydney and travel to Singapore for classes.
-How has this experience of different countries/cultures been so far?
+You are from Japan, working in Sydney, and you travel to Singapore for classes.
+How has this experience of different cultures been so far?